huggingface/hub-docs/tasks/src/image-to-text/about.md

 ### Image Captioning

 Image Captioning is the process of generating textual description of an image.
-This can help the visually impaired to understand what's happening in their surroundings.
+This can help the visually impaired people to understand what's happening in their surroundings.